bitovi/academy/src/react/4-props.md

 > In React, all functional components receive a `props` object as their first argument.

-We're also [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the props object, a convention used by much of the community and in the rest of this guide.
+We’re also [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the props object, a convention used by much of the community and in the rest of this guide.

-The props object contains any values which are passed into the component when it's rendered.
+The props object contains any values which are passed into the component when it’s rendered.

 ```jsx
 <AddNumbers num1={1} num2={7} />